-The multiple axes mean that the whole workpiece can be cut in one go rather than several operations, resulting in a faster ouput capacity.
+The multiple axes mean that the whole workpiece can be cut in one go rather than several operations, resulting in a faster output capacity.
 By saving users time, 5-axis machines also directly save money.

-Drawbacks of 5 Axis Machining
+Drawbacks of 5 Axis CNC Machining

-Costly to maintain
+- Costly to maintain

-Requires more complex programming
+- Requires more complex programming

 The programming required for the 5-axis is usually more complex and needs the operator to undergo a higher level of training, but many machine tool builders are introducing features that break down these barriers and simplify the programming to a degree.

-Higher skill requirement
+- Higher skill requirement

 Utilising the full potential of a 5-axis CNC machine requires an experienced operator with a certain level of skill and expertise.